dartmouth-cs52/dartmouth-cs52.github.io/lectures/01_interwebs/index_slides.md

 * TCP only handles the transfer of application data
   * doesn't actually know how to get places
   * network layer does the routing
+  * makes sure all application data gets to the right application

 ---
 name: Network Layer

 <iframe src="//giphy.com/embed/WWfOzRDQS20ZG" width="480" height="270" frameBorder="0" class="giphy-embed"></iframe>

+* machine to machine addressing
 * contains the IP protocol
 * IP sends and routes packets between hosts
 * IP protocol required for any network connected device
 * TCP passes the target destination in the form of the IP address

 ???
-network layer doesn't know low level hardware details
+* network layer doesn't know low level hardware details
+* but it knows addresses - like street addresses

 ---
 name: Link Layer